chrislambert-ky/kytc-roadway-processor/README.md

 - **Interactive docs:** [https://kytc-api-v100-lts-qrntk7e3ra-uc.a.run.app/docs](https://kytc-api-v100-lts-qrntk7e3ra-uc.a.run.app/docs)
 - **API explorer:** [https://kytc-api-v100-docs-qrntk7e3ra-uc.a.run.app/app](https://kytc-api-v100-docs-qrntk7e3ra-uc.a.run.app/app)

 Processing uses async batch requests (`Promise.all`) in waves of 500 rows.
+Snap distance defaults to 100 ft and can be adjusted per run in the Step 3 controls — keep it as low as practical for large datasets to preserve performance.
+For data with outliers, consider two passes: one with a tight snap distance, then a second pass on unmatched rows with a larger value.

 ---